hedyhli/todomvc-tui/README.md

 - Documentation on functions may be added
 - A binary, if produced, or a project name if required, should be named "todomvc-tui"
-- directories are named `<language>-<framework>` where language is the full language name, followed by the framework/library used that does the primary heavy-lifting for the terminal.
+- Directories are named `<language>-<framework>` where language is the full language name, followed by the framework/library used that does the primary heavy-lifting for the terminal.

 ### functionality

-- Show N incomplete as text
+- 0.1: Show N incomplete as text
-- Button to confirm edit with modals
+- 1.0: Button to confirm edit with modals
-- Input validation - must be non-empty string (whitespace trimmed)
-- Button to clear all completed
+- 1.2: Button to clear all completed
-- Button to mark all completed
+- 1.2: Button to mark all completed
+- 2.0: Input validation - must be non-empty string (whitespace trimmed)

 ### UI

+These **must** be followed, by convention and for consistency.

+Version numbers prefixed with `u` are tracked separately.

+- u0.1: Hero with large padding top/bottom
+- u0.1: New todo: height (including borders) 3
-- Solid borders for input and todolist.
+- u1.0: Solid borders for input and todolist.
-- Hero with large padding top/bottom
+- u1.0: Different style/color of borders determines focus
-- Center main section except key hints
+- u1.0: Centered main section
-- main section max-width 100
+- u1.5: main section dynamically sized with ...
-- New todo: height (excl borders) 3
-- N items left, right aligned under the todolist
+- u1.0: itemsleft right aligned under the todolist

 ### UX

-- Keys to navigate
+- 0.1: Keys to navigate
+- 0.1: Input field should support basic emacs keys
-- Keys to toggle complete
+- 0.1: Keys to toggle complete
+- 1.0: Scrollable list view
-- `e` to edit
+- 1.1: `e` to edit
-- optionally key to delete
+- 2.0: key to delete
-- Mouse to switch focus
+- 2.0: Mouse to switch focus
-- Input field should support basic emacs keys, optionally mouse support
+- 2.0: Input field mouse support

-- Scrollable list view
+### Internals

+These version numbers prefixed with `i` are tracked separately.

+- i1.0: structs for Todo
+- i1.1: structs and methods for both Todo and Todolist
+- i1.5: refactor input, list, and itemsleft as separate widgets with their own lifecycle/update methods
+- i2.1: incremental re-renders (rather than re-drawing the entire screen on each update), or an alternative performance optimization of renders